jonathanschilling/abscab/README.md

 Please consider leaving a GitHub star if you like this software.

-If you use this software in a scientific publication, we kindly ask you to cite the corresponding article:
+If you use this software for scientific work, we kindly ask you to cite the corresponding article:
 ```bibtex
 article{schilling_2022,